Group C, Matchday 1, Match #7

 Secret mastermind intent

-Ancelotti's velvet scaffolding over the carnival rhythm
+Ancelotti’s pragmatic scaffolding for the carnival stage

 General Strategy